-The DS87C520/DS83C520 provide several of the most commonly needed peripheral functions in micro-computer-based systems.
-These new functions include a second serial port, power-fail reset, power-fail interrupt, and a programmable watchdog timer.
-These are described in the following paragraphs.
-More details are available in the High-Speed Microcontroller User's Guide.
+The DS87C530/DS83C530 provide several of the most commonly needed peripheral functions in microcomputer-based systems.
+These new functions include a second serial port, power-fail reset, Power-fail interrupt, and a programmable watchdog timer.
+These are described below, and more details are available in the High-Speed Microcontroller User's Guide.